vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 As you can see, the code required for parallel encoding and execution of the samples stored in an EasyVVUQ campaign is quite concise.
-The user just need to create an Executor object and using the methods of this object steer the rest of the process.
+The user just need to create an Executor object providing the already initialised Campaign as an argument (the set of samples should be ready for processing) and then, using the methods provided by the object, steer the execution from the relatively high level.

 Below we shortly describe particular elements of this process:

 **1. Instantiation of the QCG Pilot Job Manager**